bobanko/iq-test/backlog.md

 [ ] custom image rotation type (plane/knight/pencil) -- think about it
 [ ] non90deg shuffles - 6star, 5star -- draw mocks
-[ ] shuffled types: rotational + stupid shuffle in one -- think about it

 other
 [ ] make more custom settings for easier gen test
-[ ] make hash based random to reprod cases from other users etc.
+[ ] allow to set hash to reprod cases from other users etc.
-[ ] make level select -- 20x, can select, see wrong/correct, navigation, progress, timer?
+[ ] update all svgs from using currentColor to var(--color), cause currentColor does not work for use somewhy

 matrix-move
-[ ] fix questions to do-not-overlap
+[ ] fix questions to do-not-overlap (displays triangles now)

 formulas
 [ ] fix ambigous answers -- when multiple are correct, no + + + formulas, less \*1 formulas

-[ ] add skins with diff colors palettes

-[ ] fix styles when clicking on answered answer (yellow becomes gray)

 ---

+[x] fix styles when clicking on answered answer (yellow becomes gray) [x] make hash based random
+[x] shuffled types: rotational + stupid shuffle in one -- think about it [x] make level select -- 20x, can select, see wrong/correct, navigation, progress, timer?
 [x] make (wrong) answers
 [x] fix do-not-repeat between rows
 [x] make types: